Your Relationship With Your Dog Matters. Here’s How You Can Improve It

+Good news: another excuse to spend the day cuddled up with your dog.
 A relationship is about being with one another and sharing experiences, so spending time together will strengthen your bond — especially if you spend that time in enjoyable ways.
 Try going out for a sniffari and putting in some quality playtime with your pup.

 2. Communicate clearly.